Available with Standard or Advanced license.

 - Click in the Data Type column next to the new field's name and choose a data type from the drop-down list.

-- Optionally, you can create an alias for this field by clicking in the Alias field under Field Properties and typing an alias.
+- Optionally create an alias for this field by clicking in the Alias field under Field Properties and typing an alias.

 - If you don't want any null values stored in the field, click the field next to Allow NULL values and choose No from the drop-down list.